davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 50--100 km for coastal California [@Goes2002], corresponding to cooler geotherms than predicted by surface heat flow.
 More recent estimates put the depth of the lithosphere-asthenosphere boundary at roughly 70 km in the southern Coast Ranges [@Li2007].
-Given estimates of the subcontinental lithosphere-asthenosphere boundary occurring at 1200-1300ºC [e.g. @OReilly2010; @Fischer2010], this corresponds to steady-state geotherms of 70-80 mW/m^2.
+Given estimates that the subcontinental lithosphere-asthenosphere boundary occurs at 1200-1300ºC [e.g. @OReilly2010; @Fischer2010], this corresponds to steady-state geotherms of 70-80 mW/m^2.